TorBrit/sf-bikeindex/docs/poa.md

 1. Code cleanup and further optimization.
 1. Implement further improvements.

+### Detailed:

+1. Create the two pages in most basic form
+   1. Routing
+   1. Error page in case of not found
+1. API
+   1. Interfaces for models
+   1. Interface for params(?)
+   1. Client for calls
+   1. Service for request and response
+1.

 ### Must Have Criteria:

 - Should consist of two views.